 2021-12-01

 Characteristics of natural resources that enable sustainable management are often more fully understood than the adaptive behaviors of human harvesters in those same systems.
 Given increasing environmental variability due to climate change, it is especially critical to understand how human harvesters may respond to environmental perturbation.
-In this study, we identify characteristics that promoted resilience of onethe most valuable fisheries on the west coast of the United States to a record marine heatwave.
+In this study, we identify characteristics that promoted resilience of one of the most valuable fisheries on the west coast of the United States to a record marine heatwave.
 Using movement telemetry linked to fishery landings records from more than 500 fishing vessels, encompassing 2.2 million geolocations and more than $2 billion in revenue, we found that vessels employed two, non-mutually exclusive strategies to cope with the anomalous environmental and management conditions imposed by the heatwave: increasing spatial mobility and diversifying fishery participation.
 The combination of these strategies appeared to be the most adaptive, as it produced the greatest increase in profits.
 In contrast, participants that specialized in a single fishery and concentrated fishing effort in small spatial areas experienced the greatest losses driven by the heatwave.
 Our data-driven approach reveals behaviors that can be promoted to improve the adaptive capacity of human harvesters in an era of unprecedented environmental perturbation, and can inform management in other social-ecological systems in which human harvester dynamics are poorly understood.

 Introduction